USCbiostats/LUCIDus-old/README.md

 ## Getting Started

-This supplementary package is based on the research paper "Integrated Analysis of Germline, Omic and Disease Data" (Under development, will replace this field with a citation when we have one).
+This supplementary package is based on the research paper "Integrative Latent Cluster Assignment Using Multi-Omics Data with Phenotypic Traits" (Under development, will replace this field with a citation when we have one).

 ### Prerequisites